mkohler/cython_swig/README.rst

 .. class:: handout

     Speaking as a C programmer *and* a Python programmer, C strings are a nightmare.
-Really, it's not fair to strings to call them strings.
+Really, it's not fair to to even call them strings.
 They are fixed-size, mutable, arrays of bytes.

 SWIG and C Strings, part 2